jbilander/SDBox-v2/README.md

 </a>

 ***
-Some shrink tube on, a bit overkill maybe but hey it's a guide, no shortcuts, I even crimped and soldered the GND-joint :)
+Some shrink tube on, a bit overkill maybe but hey it's a guide, no shortcuts, I even crimped AND soldered the GND-joint :)
 ***

 <a href="images/SDBox_get_5V_from_external_floppy_port_cable_pic11.jpg">